ZacharyKeatings/Stock-Ticker/README.md

 #### Project Status:

-This is an ongoing project which wil be updated as I learn more about Python.
+This is an ongoing project which will be updated as I learn more about Python.

 #### To-Do: